 CUNY/Medgar Evers College provides training on bystander intervention for incoming students and new employees.
 Bystanders play a critical role in the prevention of Sexual Misconduct.
 Bystanders are individuals who observe violence or witness the conditions that perpetuate violence.
-They are not directly involved but have the choice to intervene, speak up, or do something about it.
-Training on bystander intervention includes safe and positive options to prevent harm or intervene when there is a risk of Dating Violence, Domestic Violence, Sexual Assault or Stalking.
+They are not directly involved but can intervene, speak up, or do something about it.
+Training on bystander intervention includes safe and positive options to prevent harm or intervene when there is a risk of Dating Violence, Domestic Violence, Sexual Assault, or Stalking.

-CUNY encourages employees, students and visitors to take reasonable and prudent actions to prevent or stop an act of Sexual Misconduct that they may witness, unless doing so would pose a safety risk to themselves or others.
-Although these strategies will depend on the circumstances, they may include direct intervention, calling law enforcement or seeking assistance from a person in authority.
+CUNY encourages employees, students, and visitors to take reasonable and prudent actions to prevent or stop an act of Sexual Misconduct that they may witness unless doing so would pose a safety risk to themselves or others.
+Although these strategies will depend on the circumstances, they may include direct intervention, calling law enforcement, or seeking assistance from someone in authority.
 Bystander intervention strategies include:

 - 1. Watch out for your friends and fellow students/employees.
 If you see someone who looks like they could be in trouble or need help, ask if they are ok. - 2.
 Confront people who seclude, hit on, try to make out with, or have sex with people who are incapacitated. - 3.
 Speak up when someone discusses plans to take sexual advantage of another person. - 4.
 Believe someone who discloses sexual assault, abusive behavior, or experience with stalking. - 5.
-Refer people to on or off campus resources listed in this document for support in health, counseling, or with legal assistance.
+Refer people to on or off-campus resources listed in this document for health, counseling, or legal assistance support.

-In addition, CUNY encourages employees, students and visitors to report any incident of Sexual Misconduct that they observe or become aware of to the Title IX Coordinator, Public Safety or to the other offices referenced above.
-Individuals who take action in accordance with this paragraph will be supported by the college, and anyone who retaliates against them will be subject to discipline.
+In addition, CUNY encourages employees, students, and visitors to report any incident of Sexual Misconduct that they observe or become aware of to the Title IX Coordinator, Public Safety, or the other offices referenced above.
+The College will support individuals who take action in accordance with this paragraph, and anyone who retaliates against them will be subject to discipline.